josherrickson/stata2/stata_markdown/07-multiple-imputation.md

 The `add( )` option specifies how many imputed data sets to generate, we'll discuss [below](#choosing-the-number-of-imputations) how to choose this.

-Continuning with our example might make this more clear.
+Continuing with our example might make this more clear.
 To perform our imputation, we would use

 ~~~~
 <<dd_do>>